Krausi96/plan2fund-nextgen/redesign/GPT_PROMPT_FOR_FINAL_ANALYSIS.md

 ---

-### 2. LLM/ML Strategy
+### 2. LLM/ML Strategy & Building Your Own LLM
 **Question:** Should I create an LLM or use AI/Machine Learning to learn patterns of programs or business plans to further improve?
-In what areas of the web application should I do that and how would I integrate that?
+In what areas of the web application should I do that and how would I integrate that? **How can I build my own LLM alongside all affected areas?
+How can I integrate machine learning and AI to make this autonomous?**

 **Current LLM Usage:**
-- ✅ Scraper: Hybrid extraction (pattern + LLM for missing categories)
+- ✅ Scraper: Hybrid extraction (pattern + LLM for missing categories) - Uses OpenAI `gpt-4o-mini`
-- ✅ Editor Entry: LLM template generation from requirements
+- ✅ Editor Entry: LLM template generation from requirements - Uses OpenAI `gpt-4o-mini`
-- ✅ Editor: AI assistant with expert prompts
+- ✅ Editor: AI assistant with expert prompts - Uses OpenAI via `/api/ai/openai`
-- ✅ Reco: Semantic search with embeddings
+- ✅ Reco: Semantic search with embeddings - Uses OpenAI `text-embedding-3-small`

 **What to Analyze:**
+- **Building Your Own LLM:**
-- Should we train a fine-tuned model on funding applications?
+  - Should we fine-tune a model (e.g., Llama 2, Mistral) on funding application data?
-- Where would ML pattern learning add most value?
+  - What training data do we have/need? (scraped requirements, successful applications, templates)
-- How to integrate ML without breaking existing architecture?
+  - How to integrate custom LLM alongside OpenAI (fallback, primary, or hybrid)?
+  - Cost-benefit analysis: Custom LLM vs OpenAI API
+  - Architecture: Where to host?
+(Local, cloud, edge)

+- **Autonomous ML/AI Integration:**
+  - **Pattern Learning:** ML models to learn extraction patterns from successful scrapes
+  - **Quality Prediction:** Predict document quality/success probability
+  - **Auto-improvement:** System learns from user feedback and improves templates
+  - **Adaptive Extraction:** ML learns which extraction method works best per institution
+  - **Self-optimization:** System automatically improves prompts, templates, scoring weights

+- **Areas for ML Integration:**
+  1. **Scraper:** Learn extraction patterns, predict page quality, auto-adjust extraction methods
+  2. **Reco:** Learn matching patterns from successful applications, predict success probability
+  3. **Editor Entry:** Learn template generation patterns, auto-improve prompts
+  4. **Editor:** Learn quality patterns, predict document completeness, auto-suggest improvements
+  5. **Compliance:** Learn requirement patterns, auto-detect compliance issues

-- What data do we need to collect?
+- **How to Integrate:**
+  - Data collection pipeline for training data
+  - Model training infrastructure
+  - A/B testing framework (custom LLM vs OpenAI)
+  - Gradual rollout strategy
+  - Cost monitoring and optimization

 ---